 “When planning for retirement it is a good idea to get impartial advice from an independent financial adviser about which is the best option for your personal circumstances.”

-*In 2015 ONS statistics found that the average age for women to marry men was 35.1 and the average age for men to marry women was 38.
-In the same year in a different report ONS found that 53% of all live births in England and Wales were to mothers aged 30 and over and 68% to fathers aged 30 and over.
+*In 2016 ONS statistics found that the average age for women to marry men was 35.5 and the average age for men to marry women was 37.9.
+In 2015 in a different report ONS found that 53% of all live births in England and Wales were to mothers aged 30 and over and 68% to fathers aged 30 and over.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.